 Monday, February 20: Snowshoeing and Winter Skills

 We’ll spend some time at the ELC learning winter skills, such as tracking animals in the snow and building quinzhees, before heading out to Lory State Park to go snowshoeing.
 We will be outside the entire day, so please be prepared for cold, snowy weather.
 If you need to borrow any outdoor clothing, please contact us ahead of time.
 Snowshoes will be provided, but students are welcome to bring their own.

 Bring your know-how and problem solving skills; we’ll need everyone’s help to work through progressively harder team challenges on this day.
 Plus, we’ll have some guest speakers who will teach us outdoor skills like fly fishing, tying flies, fire building and more!

 Friday, April 7: Mountain Biking

 Snap on your helmet and prepare for adventure as we go mountain biking with Overland Mountain Bike Club.
 Students are encouraged to bring their own bike and helmet, but we can provide these if the student doesn’t have their own.
+We have limited ability to provide bikes and we will need advance notice in order to do so.
 We will bike from the ELC property and hit several Natural Areas along the way.